MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Stop-MgBookingBusinessAppointment.md

 ## SYNOPSIS
 Cancel the specified bookingAppointment in the specified bookingBusiness and send a message to the involved customer and staff members.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Stop-MgBetaBetaBookingBusinessAppointment](/powershell/module/Microsoft.Graph.Beta.Bookings/Stop-MgBetaBookingBusinessAppointment?view=graph-powershell-beta)

 ## SYNTAX